awsdocs/aws-app-mesh-user-guide/doc_source/mesh-k8s-integration.md

 To use the controller and sidecar injector, you must have the following resources:
 + An existing Kubernetes cluster running version 1\.11 or later\.
 If you don't have an existing cluster, you can deploy one using the [Getting Started with Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) guide\.
 + A `kubectl` client that is configured to communicate with your Kubernetes cluster\.
-If you're using Amazon Elastic Container Service for Kubernetes, you can use the instructions for installing `[kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html)` and configuring a `[kubeconfig](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html)` file\.
+If you're using Amazon Elastic Kubernetes Service, you can use the instructions for installing `[kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html)` and configuring a `[kubeconfig](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html)` file\.
 +  [jq](https://stedolan.github.io/jq/download/) and Open SSL installed\.

 ## Step 1: Install the Controller and Custom Resources<a name="install-controller"></a>